 A key employee is an employee with major ownership and/or a decision-making role in a business.
 Key employees are usually highly compensated either with compensation or benefits.
 So, you must classify each employee accordingly.

 Someone who is an HCE can also be a key employee.
-Key employees must meet one of the following:
+Key employees in 2024 must meet one of the following:

 - 5% owner test: An employee who owns more than 5% of the company or is directly related to someone who does.